Notes from the Parkinson’s Care Partner Meetup – February 2023

 NexStride

-MyID: One of the most frustrating parts of Parkinson’s is freezing and voice issues.
-If your person with Parkinson’s is alone and falls, both of those issues may come into play and cause them to be unable to communicate to first responders their identification and needs.
-Thanks to MyID, “you can manage and update your entire medical profile anytime, anywhere.”
-According to their site, “First Responders can access your medical profile in 5 seconds or less, telling them who you are, who to contact, and how to save your life.
-The perfect medical ID for those living with diabetes, autism, & other medical conditions.
+One of the most frustrating parts of Parkinson's is freezing and voice issues.
+If your person with Parkinson's is alone and falls, both of those issues may come into play and cause them to be unable to communicate their identification and needs to first responders.
+Thanks to MyID, "you can manage and update your entire medical profile anytime, anywhere."
+According to their site, "First Responders can access your medical profile in 5 seconds or less, telling them who you are, who to contact, and how to save your life—the perfect medical ID for those with diabetes, autism, & other medical conditions.
 You can connect directly with other MyID users in a trusted, secure network and talk openly about medications, doctors, and insurance programs that directly affect you.
-MyID Profiles are free for life with the option to add Plus features.”
+MyID Profiles are free for life with the option to add Plus features."

 • Promotes Safety & Mobility: Protects against falls and makes standing or sitting easy.

-• No-Slip Ergonomic Grip: Fits perpendicular to car for comfortable grip and optimal leverage.
+• No-Slip Ergonomic Grip: Fits perpendicular to the car for comfortable grip and optimal leverage.

-• Window Breaker: Safely and easily breaks glass.
+• Window Breaker: Safely and efficiently breaks glass.

 • Seat Belt Cutter: Cuts the seat belt in case of an emergency.

 The Sleep Aid Red Night Light provides visibility and promotes sleep!
 The night light produces just the right amount of sleep-friendly long-wavelength light to provide visibility inside the room while remaining comfortable enough to fall asleep.
-They are lab tested to ensure they emit only wavelengths that are healthy and beneficial for sleep.
-It’s helpful so you can remain asleep while your person with Parkinson’s uses the restroom at night, while they can safely navigate their way to the bathroom without falling.
-Simply plug them into the wall and forget about it!
+They are lab-tested to ensure they emit only healthy and beneficial wavelengths for sleep.
+It's helpful so you can stay asleep while your person with Parkinson's uses the restroom at night while they can safely navigate their way to the bathroom without falling.
+Plug them into the wall and forget about it!
+This is one of our favorite tools, and we can't recommend it enough.

-Join us next month on Tuesday, March 7, at 12 pm MST.
+Join us next month on Tuesday, March 7, at noon MST.
 You can register here!

 JOIN OUR PELOTON CLUB